Report cites Hawaii agency for not doing better job with boy

 HILO, Hawaii (AP) — A Hawaii agency could have done a better job protecting a 6-year-old child who was abused and later died, a court-appointed expert said in a report.

-The court’s special master, Stephen Lane, said the child, Peter “Peter Boy” Kema Jr., and his siblings were returned to their parents’ home despite multiple removals for possible child abuse, Hawaii News Now reported (http://bit.ly/2obUhIq) Thursday.
+The court-appointed special master, Stephen Lane, said the child, Peter “Peter Boy” Kema Jr., and his siblings were returned to their parents’ home despite multiple removals for possible child abuse, Hawaii News Now reported (http://bit.ly/2obUhIq) Thursday.

 “There was overwhelming evidence that Peter Kema, Sr. and Jaylin Kema were unfit, violent and abusive parents, yet family reunification continued to be the goal of the state,” Lane wrote.